untodesu/refraction/README.md

 ## Licensing
 Refraction is a dual-licensed project.
-* All the code that is left unchanged from the original Source Engine SDK repo is licensed under the SDK license, see [LICENSE_SDK](LICENSE_SDK) for details.
+* All the code that is left unchanged from the original SDK repo is licensed under the SDK license, see [LICENSE_SDK](LICENSE_SDK) for details.
-* Any kind of third-party code (lib and public) is licensed under its appropriate license and possibly notified in [thirdpartylegalnotices.txt](thirdpartylegalnotices.txt).
+* Any kind of third-party code (lib and public) is licensed under its appropriate license and notified in [thirdpartylegalnotices.txt](thirdpartylegalnotices.txt).
-* All the remaining code that was directly contributed, unless explicitly stated is licensed under the MIT license, see [LICENSE_MIT](LICENSE_MIT) for details.
+* All the remaining code that was directly contributed, unless explicitly stated is licensed under the MIT (Expat) license, see [LICENSE_MIT](LICENSE_MIT) for details.

 **In short:** you may use the code as long as you have LICENSE_MIT added to your source and binary tree via thirdpartylegalnotices.txt